 Conference Call: Merges several communication channels to allow multiple participants to join a meeting and communicate with each other at the same time.

 Connection: In terms of telephony, connection usually refers to an established conversation channel for sending audio and video signals.

 Dial Pattern: Combination of digits assigned to a specific decision, such as which provider to choose or whether a call is addressed internally or externally.

-Dial Plan: Specifies how to interpret dialled numbers, for example as internal extensions, local numbers, long distance or International numbers.
+Dial Plan: Specifies how to interpret dialed numbers, for example as internal extensions, local numbers, long distance or international numbers.

-Do Not Disturb (DND): Telephone function that has all incoming calls rejected and not signalled on the device.
+Do Not Disturb (DND): Telephone function that has all incoming calls rejected and not signaled on the device.

 Dual Tone Multi Frequency (DTMF): Transmission method for telephone numbers that is used to transmit numbers through the telephone keypad.
-For IP telephony, SIP message are sent instead of tones.
+For IP telephony, SIP messages are sent instead of tones.

 Echo Cancellation: An algorithm that can be implemented both in hardware or software and which ensures that echoes are suppressed during audio transmission through a telephone line.